pkardas/notes/books/nlp-book.md

 - absolute: date
 - durations

-Temporal expressions task consists of finding the start end end of all the text spans that correspond to such temporal expressions.
+Temporal expressions task consists of finding the start and the end of all the text spans that correspond to such temporal expressions.
 Such task can use rule-based approach.

 Temporal Normalisation - process of mapping a temporal expressions to either a specific point in time or to a duration.